Big Brother 21 (American season): America's Field Trip

 A twist called America's Field Trip was teased at the end of the July 25, 2019 eviction episode.
 On the August 1, 2019 eviction episode, it was revealed that America would vote for three HouseGuests who would compete against one another, with the winner being given immunity for the week, the runner-up being given a punishment and the loser being a third nominee.
 Should this third nominee be vetoed, no replacement nominee would be named, with only the HoH's two nominees facing the eviction vote.
 Voting for America's Field Trip opened shortly after the twist was revealed on the August 1, 2019.
 Voting closed on August 9, 2019, with the competition taking place shortly after.
-That same day, Analyse, Christie and Michie were voted in to competed in the competition.
+That same day, Analyse, Christie and Michie were voted in to compete in the competition.
 Michie won, meaning he was immune from eviction for that week.
 Analyse was the runner-up and received a punishment.
 Christie lost and was nominated as the third nominee.